ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 The story of The DAO and ETC's Genesis shows how Ethereum was hijacked by a highly motivated special interest group, who forced through a misguided change on the network at everyone's expense.
 For Ethereum, The Hard Fork was a disaster; not only did it cause the community and network to split, forfeiting it's precious _Code as Law_ status, but in a bout of poetic justice, The DAO Fork ended up returning less funds to DAO Token Holders than the non-fork alternative that respected _Code is Law_ would have.

-But despite the chaos, one project, or more specifically, one philosophy, whilst it was far from obvious at the time, did massively benefit from the Hard Fork; Ethereum Classic and _Code is Law_.
+Despite the chaos, one project, or more specifically, one philosophy, whilst it was far from obvious at the time, did massively benefit from the Hard Fork; Ethereum Classic and _Code is Law_.
 In the end, the real "winners" of the vicious Hard Fork debate were the anti-forkers, who were proved right by the chain split and the return of recovered ETC, demonstrating that the Hard Fork was unecessary.
 Moreover, the moment it was obvious the Original Ethereum Vision would not go silently into the night, it was settled; _Code is Law_ prevails.

 > But hold on a minute, how can this be serious?
-Just look at Ethereum Classic's market cap compared to Etheruem mainnet!
-In what world is Ethereum Classic considered a "winner"?
+Just look at Ethereum Classic's market cap compared to Ethereum!
+In what world is Ethereum Classic considered a winner?
 >
-> - You, probably
+> - Someone who doesn't "get" Code is Law

 To those who "get" _Code is Law_, and understand the true value of blockchains, the answer to this is obvious.
 There is a world of difference between market cap and network value, and whilst the market can stay irrational for a long time, eventually all blockchains will face existential challenges that can only be overcome through an _unwavering_ commitment to unstoppability.
 Slow and steady wins that race.

+The real lasting damage that occured was inflicted upon the culture of the cryptocurrency space; a generation of new entrants that do not care about or openly ridicule "Code is Law" and uncensorability, and an ecosystem that is set up for another massive The DAO scale failure in the not too distant future.

 Having made the choice to abandon _Code is Law_, Etheruem must live with this going forward, including during future crises where it's abandonment may prove to be a fatal mistake.
 Luckily for humanity, though, when this happens, Ethereum Classic will be there to pick up the pieces.